py-chung/QTLEMM/README.md

 + `IM.search2()` QTL interval mapping to search the possible position of QTL in all chromosome with selective genotyping.
 + `EM.MIM()` EM algorithm for QTL multiple interval mapping.
 + `EM.MIM2()` EM algorithm for QTL multiple interval mapping with selective genotyping.
++ `EM.MIMv()` EM algorithm for QTL multiple interval mapping and obtain the asymptotic variance-covariance matrix.
 + `MIM.search()` EM algorithm for QTL multiple interval mapping to find one more QTL by known QTLs.
 + `MIM.search2()` EM algorithm for QTL multiple interval mapping to find one more QTL by known QTLs with selective genotyping.
 + `MIM.points()` EM algorithm for QTL multiple interval mapping to find the best QTL position near the designated QTL position.